nexendrie/nexendrie.gitlab.io/contributing.md

 * Add an entry for your feature/change to CHANGELOG.md (if you think that it is important enough).
 If it should be in release notes of next version, write about it also to RELEASE_NOTES.

 * Stay in touch with us.
 After you have opened your issue/merge request, we may need additional input from you.
 If you keep us waiting for too long, we may lose interest and just close the thing.

+* No AI/LLM generated code.
+Not only such code is often bad/wrong, it also comes with legal and ethical issues that we do not want to deal with.
+We reserve the right to refuse such contributions (and remove them after accepting them if we find out later).